azhaganavr/IBM-Data-Science-Capstone-Project/README.md

 # IBM-Data-Science-Capstone-Project
-# THis is a markdown place
+# This is a markdown place